 they trudge about the grounds

-who is believed to hold the key
+looking for the one who is believed to hold the key

 to the fabled room